 You may choose to begin supplementation at a fairly typical rate of 5000 IU per day for 2 to 3 months, and then get tested.
 From there, supplementation can be adjusted up or down based on what you see.
 Holick also adjusts his personal intake by the season, choosing to spend the summer months adhering to regular sun exposure, and supplementing only on days when he can’t get outside.

 Impact on Disease

 Once the metabolism of vitamin D was understood, its link to bone health was discovered next.
-“Once it was appreciated that the activation of vitamin D occurred in the kidneys, it instantly became obvious…why patients with kidney disease had severe bone disease and had a resistance to vitamin D,” says Holick.
+“Once it was appreciated that the activation of it occurred in the kidneys, it instantly became obvious…why patients with kidney disease had severe bone disease and had a resistance to the vitamin,” says Holick.

-The role of vitamin D in calcium metabolism was discovered soon after this, and the effects of this relationship are still being explored.
-A recent study released in the Journal of Nutritional Biochemistry reveals evidence that antiinflammatory properties of vitamin D result in stronger bone regeneration and may influence arthritic conditions.
+The role of this important vitamin in calcium metabolism was discovered soon after this, and the effects of this relationship are still being explored.
+A recent study released in the Journal of Nutritional Biochemistry reveals evidence that anti-inflammatory properties of it result in stronger bone regeneration and may influence arthritic conditions.